| Mark

 some revision of the days topics the seminar

+was wound up.
 I would personally like to thank Mark for travelling

 down and holding this Tactical Edge Seminar